jgdef6/code-project-repository/terraform/README.md

 - An EKS cluster deployed in the private subnets
 - A managed node group with autoscaling capabilities
 - Cluster Autoscaler for automatically adjusting the size of the Kubernetes cluster based on resource demands
+- IAM Roles for Service Accounts (IRSA) for secure pod-level access to AWS resources
 - Necessary IAM roles and policies for the EKS cluster and Cluster Autoscaler

+## IAM Roles for Service Accounts (IRSA)

+This configuration uses IRSA to provide fine-grained access control for the Cluster Autoscaler.
+IRSA allows Kubernetes service accounts to assume IAM roles directly, which provides the following benefits:

+- Improved security by using temporary credentials
+- Fine-grained access control at the pod level
+- Reduced need for node instance profiles with broad permissions
+- Simplified management of AWS permissions for Kubernetes workloads

 ## Prerequisites